-Table 5: Level 2 Catalog Source Table
+Table 6: Level 2 Catalog Source Table

-Name Type U nit Description
+Name Туре Unit Description

-sourceId uint64 Unique source identifier
+sourceld uint64 Unique source identifier

-$\operatorname{ccdVisitId}$ uint64 ID of CCD and visit where
+ccdVisitId uint64 ID of CCD and visit where

 this source was measured

-objectId uint64 ID of the Object this source
+objectId uint64 ID of the Object this

+source was associated

-was associated with, if any.
+with, if any.

 ssObjectId uint64 ID of the SSObject this

-source has been linked to, if
+source has been linked to,

-any.
+if any.

-parentSourceId uint64 ID of the parent Source this
+parentSourceld uint64 ID of the parent Source

-source has been deblended
+this source has been de-

-from, if any.
+blended from, if any.

 ху float[2] pixels Position of the object (cen-

 troid), computed using an

 algorithm similar to that

 used by SDSS.

 xyCov float[3] Covariance matrix for xy.

 radec double[2] arcsec Calibrated $(\alpha, \delta)$ of the

 source, transformed from

-xy.
+(1 xy.

 radecCov float[3] arcsec Covariance matrix for

-radec.
+🗖 0 1 radec.

 apFlux float nmgy Calibrated aperture flux.

 apFluxErr float nmgy Estimated uncertainty of

-apFlux.
+.
+1 0 1 apFlux.

-&lt;sup>90It would be optimal if the source ID is globally unique across all releases.
-Whether that's realized will depend on technological and space constraints.

-Table 5: Level 2 Catalog Source Table

-Name Type Unit Description

-sky float $nmgy/asec^2$ Estimated background
+sky float nmgy/asec

 (sky) surface brightness at

 the position (centroid) of

 the source.

+&lt;sup>89It would be optimal if the source ID is globally unique across all releases.
+Whether that's realized will depend on technological and space constraints.

+Table 6: Level 2 Catalog Source Table

+Name Туре Unit Description

-skyErr float $nmgy/asec^2$ Estimated uncertainty of
+skyErr float nmgy/asec Estimated uncertainty of sky.

-sky.

 psRadec double[2] degrees Point source model: $(\alpha, \delta)$

 position of the object.

-psFlux float nmgy Calibrated point source
+psFlux float nmgy Calibrated point source model flux.

-model flux.

 psCov float[6] various Point-source model covari-

 ance matrix .

-psLnL float Natural log likelihood of
+psLnL float Natural log likelihood of the

-the observed data given the

-point source model.
+observed data given the point source model.

 psChi2 float $\chi^2$ statistic of the model fit.

 psNdata int The number of data points

 (pixels) used to fit the

-0 model.
+model.

-Ixx float nmgy $asec^2$ Adaptive second moment of
+lxx float nmgy Adaptive second moment

-the source intensity.
-See

-Bernstein & Jarvis (2002)
+asec of the source intensity.
+See Bernstein & Jarvis

-for detailed discussion of
+[2] for detailed discussion

-all adaptive-moment related
+of all adaptive-moment re-

-T 0 2 quantities .
+lated quantities .

-Iyy float nmgy $asec^2$ Adaptive second moment of
+lyy float nmgy Adaptive second moment

-T 0 9 the source intensity.
+$asec^2$ of the source intensity.

-Ixy float nmgy $asec^2$ Adaptive second moment of
+lxy float nmgy Adaptive second moment

-the source intensity.
+loov floot[6] asec of the source intensity.

+Icov float[6] nmgy asec Ixx, Iyy, Ixy covariance matrix.

+IxxPSF float nmgy Adaptive second moment

+asec for the PSF.

+lyyPSF float nmgy Adaptive second moment

+$asec^2$ for the PSF.

+IxyPSF float nmgy Adaptive second moment

+a in Nila in in :+0 $asec^2$ for the PSF.

+apNann int8 Number of elliptical annuli

+(see below).
-$^{91} \rm Not$ all elements of the covariance matrix will be stored with same precision.
-While the variances will be stored as 32 bit floats ( $\sim$ seven significant digits), the covariances may be stored to $\sim$ three significant digits ( $\sim 1\%$ ).

-&lt;sup>92Or http://ls.st/5f4 for a brief summary.
+&lt;sup>90Not all elements of the covariance matrix will be stored with same precision.
+While the variances will be stored as 32 bit floats ( $\sim$ seven significant digits), the covariances may be stored to $\sim$ three significant digits ( $\sim 1\%$ ). $$^{91}Or\ http://ls.st/5f4$ for a brief summary.